Home Indoor PlantsDo Plants Need UV Light? A Guide to Grow Lamps

 Maximizing the Impact of Your Indoor Light Setup

-While low-light tolerant houseplants can survive in dim rooms for long stretches, adding a basic full-spectrum grow light to your setup completely changes the speed and health of your indoor jungle.
-This supplemental boost is incredibly valuable during dark winter months or inside north-facing apartments.
+While low-light tolerant houseplants can survive in dim rooms for long stretches, adding a basic full-spectrum grow light can dramatically improve growth, stronger stems, and healthier foliage.
+This extra light is especially valuable during the darker winter months or in homes with north-facing windows where natural daylight is limited.

 FAQ